xuewen-z/ArsenicVegetation/README.md

 Please install the required R packages before running the R scripts.
 These include packages used for structural equation modeling and visualization.

 ### Hardware requirements
-Full global preprocessing workflow was conducted on a high-memory Linux server environment and may require substantial memory and computational resources.
+The full global preprocessing workflow was conducted in a high-memory Linux server environment and may require substantial memory and computational resources.

 ## Installation guide
 ### Instructions